 1. Santa has a sinister sidekick in Switzerland

-Finally, one of the most intriguing traditions of all.
+Finally, one of the most intriguing Christmas traditions from around the world….
 A traditional Swiss Christmas involves not one but TWO unusual characters in place of Santa Claus.
 The first is ‘Samichlaus’, who pops up around 6th December and shares treats like mandarins, cookies and of course delicious Swiss Christmas chocolate.
 So far, so normal.

 The second figure is his (pretty scary) helper, ‘Schmutzli’.
 And here’s where it gets weird… Schmutzli is basically the anti-Santa.
 He wears a black robe and has a dark beard.
 Originally, his ominous appearance – complete with a whip and empty present sack – served to deter children from being naughty throughout the year.
 If that’s not enough incentive to stay off the naughty list, we don’t know what is…